Skip to article frontmatterSkip to article content

 2.5Examples, exercises and solutions

-Here are some examples and exercises that deals with forces.
+Here are some examples and exercises that deal with forces.
 Make sure you practice IDEA.

 2.5.1Exercises set 1